 This is how Fasch described his interest in, and focus on writing music that was in vogue during his lifetime.

-The next meeting of the IFS Executive Board is scheduled to take place on 26 October 2017, 6:30 pm, Besprechungsraum der Stadtverwaltung Zerbst.
+The next meeting of the IFS Executive Board is scheduled to take place on 26 October 2017, 6:30 pm, meeting room, Stadtverwaltung Zerbst.

 We are very sorry to hear about the passing of 2015 Fasch Prize recipient Ludger Rémy on 21 June 2017.
 He will be sorely missed.
-An obituary will be included in the upcoming issue of our newsletter Faschiana (July/August 2017).
+An obituary is included in the the 2017 issue of Faschiana (see above).

 The 2015 Conference Report (Fasch Studies vol. 13) appeared in spring 2016 (ortus-Musikverlag).
 The volume is entitled: "Zerbst during Fasch's tenure [as Kapellmeister] - an Anhalt Court of the Muses".
 It contains 16 articles; 3 are in English, and all articles contain abstracts in German or English.
 The final article (on Fasch's printed biographies from 1732 and 1757) is a "bonus".
 You can find the Table of Contents here.
 See also Brian Clark's review of the volume in the 2016 issue of Faschiana.